gravitational/teleport/docs/4.3/enterprise/quickstart-enterprise.md

 We currently only offer Docker images for `x86_64` architectures.

 !!! note
+    You will need a recent version of [Docker](https://hub.docker.com/search?q=&type=edition&offering=community) installed to follow this section of the quick start guide.

+!!! warning
-    This setup will not let you SSH into the node that is running Teleport without additional configuration.
+    This setup will not let you 'SSH into' the node that is running Teleport without additional configuration.

 ### Pick your image